AhmadAL-Quraan/audio-downloader-script/README.md

 * Usage

-    Clone or Download the Script: Ensure you have the script file (download_audio.sh) on your local machine.
+    Clone or Download the Script: Ensure you have the script file (audio downloader.sh) on your local machine.

     Make the Script Executable: Before running the script, make sure it has executable permissions.
 Run: